-Admission Day
+Upon Admission

-- You will come directly to the Blood Cancer Center Inpatient Unit to be admitted around 9AM unless otherwise instructed by the team - We will take you on a tour of the unit and show you where the nutrition room, family lounge and laundry room are.
-We will also show you the walking trail for the hallways at this time. - We will ask you several questions regarding your medications, screening questions and other required documentation that has to be completed on admission day.
+- We will take you on a tour of the unit and show you where the nutrition room, family lounge and laundry room are.
+We will also show you the walking trail for the hallways at this time. - We will ask you several questions regarding your medications, screening questions and other required documentation that must be completed on admission day.
 Your home medications can stay home with your family while you are admitted to the hospital.
 We will dispense all of your medications through our pharmacy.
 In the rare event that you take medication that we don't stock, we will send your own home medication to pharmacy to verify it and then we will keep it locked in our medication dispenser. - A Jewish Hospital ambassador will come to your room to take your meal orders.
-Breakfast is typically delivered around 7:30 am, lunch around 11:30 am and dinner around 4:30pm.
+Breakfast is typically delivered around 7:30 a.m., lunch around 11:30 a.m. and dinner around 4:30 p.m.
 These times could vary depending on the needs of the kitchen. - There is a freezer and fridge in the nutrition room that is available for you to use.
 We ask that this freezer and fridge are only used for patient personal food items.
 There is a separate fridge and freezer for the families in the family kitchen area outside of the unit.
 We ask that when you place food in the fridge and freezers that you put a label with room number and patient initials on the food items.
 We also ask that the patient fridge does not contain any items off food trays, no fast food or restaurant items and no partially consumed foods (all foods need to be individual servings, this includes drinks and condiments).
 There is limited space available so please limit the amount of food you are bringing in at a time.
 Food and drinks will be discarded if they do not meet the above requirements. - There is a small couch that converts to a bed for an overnight visitor.
 Please see section below regarding our visitor policy.